PER22/PER22/README.md

 ### Thanks for checking out my Github!

 I'm a recent graduate of UC Riverside's Bournes College of Engineering with a B.S. in Computer Science.
 It was one of the most challenging and fulfilling experiences of my life.
-In June 2023 I finished the Software Engineering Immersive at General Assembly, and now I'm working as a freelancer, and interning at a small web3 startup.
+In June 2023 I finished the Software Engineering Immersive at General Assembly, and now I'm working as a freelancer, after interning at a small web3 startup.

 - 🔭 I’m currently working as a freelance web developer.